 Because the average UPS driver walks four and one-half miles a day, you'd think it would be difficult to convince them to come in early for a two-mile warm-up walk, but they do.
 This is just one example of how the company's Petaluma, CA, facility succeeded in changing the lifestyles of its workers.

 Two years ago, the facility's rate for DART (days away from work, restricted work activity, or job transfer) was 10.3 for every 100 full-time employees, 2,000 hours a year.
 Something had to be done.
 A group of managers and drivers "brainstormed," says Josh Young, the facility's center manager, who oversees 200 employees.

 "We knew we needed to come up with something different to reduce the number of injuries.
 We asked, 'What can we do as a group that is different than our day-to-day regimen?'" says Young, who sits on the group's safety committee supporting drivers' safety and health initiatives.

-The group's three-prong answer: A walking club, a nutrition program, and yoga classes.
+The group's three-pronged answer: a walking club, a nutrition program, and yoga classes.
 At first, only one or two drivers participated, but the number grew steadily, due mainly to word-of-mouth recommendations from co-workers.
 Injury rates, on the other hand, started to drop.
-The DART rate is now 4.2 for every 100 full-time employees, 2,000 hours a year.
+The DART rate is now 4.2 for every 100 full-time employees.

 The goal is to make drivers "industrial athletes" who are fit enough to do the heavy manual labor required for the job.
 To reach this accomplishment, drivers first need to answer the question: "Why should I do this?" says Young.
 The answer differs for every employee, he says, and might be "so I can play with my kids when I get home" or "so I can lose weight."